Frequently Asked Questions

 What is the La Salle Payment Plan?

 The La Salle Payment Plan is available in the TouchNet Student Account Center where you access your semester eBill.
-Each semester a new plan will open and you will have the option to enroll for a $35 enrollment fee for the semester plan or $55 for the academic year plan (fall and spring).
+Each semester a new plan will open and you will have the option to enroll for a $35 enrollment fee.
 More info here »

 What if I am unable to complete payment by the due date?